PlayVS Fortnite Rulebook

 7.5 Post-Game Process

 7.5.1 Results.
 Results will be automatically recorded after a match has ended.
 In the event of an error, coaches must contact a League Official.
-The Fortnite game client will record and report a Duo’s score at the conclusion of such Duo’s participation in a match.
+The Fortnite game client will record and report a Trio’s score at the conclusion of such Trio’s participation in a match.

 7.5.2 Sequential Games.
-Duos may elect to continue playing the games throughout the two-hour match period after they completed a game.
-Duos may disband and continue the sequential games in a new Duo.
+Trios may elect to continue playing the games throughout the two-hour match period after they completed a game.
+Trios may disband and continue the sequential games in a new Trio.